totallynothenry/15-466-f22-game2/README.md

 - The stage is now 20 tall, 10 wide, and 10 deep.
 - When a piece can no longer move down, it is "cemented" into the world and a new piece is spawned.
 - If a freshly spawned piece collides with the world, then the game is over!
-- If any horizontal slice of the 20x10x10 stage is fully filled, that slice is clear and the player is rewarded with score.
+- If any horizontal slice of the 20x10x10 stage is fully filled, that slice is cleared and the player is rewarded with score.
 Clearing more slices at one time rewards more score.

 ## Screen Shot: